amaurea/tilebased_elevation/README.md

 with the following options:

 * zoom: The resolution of the elevation tiles queried.
 Defaults to 12, corresponding to a resolution of 40 m at the equator.
 The maximum meaningful value is 15, which results in 5 m resolution.
 Higher values typically mean that more tiles need to be loaded when you ask for points covering a wide area, so there is a resolution/speed tradeoff.
 * cacheSize: The number of tiles to cache tiles internally.
 Defaults to 100.
-Uses tileSize\*tileSize\*4 = 0.25 MB of memory per tile.
+Uses tileSize\*tileSize\*4 = 0.25 MB of memory per tile for the standard tile size of 256 pixels.
 * decoder: The function used to decode the raw RGB data in the images to elevation values.
 Defaults to `function(R,G,B,A) { return -10000 + ((R * 256 * 256 + G * 256 + B) * 0.1); }`, which is appropriate for MapBox elevation data.
 * crs: The projection used for the tiles.
 Defaults to L.CRS.EPSG3857 (Web-Mercator).
 You probably won't need to change this.
 * tileSize: The size of each tile, in pixels.
 Defaults to 256, which is the standard for Web-Mercator maps.